reburke286/DomainName/README.md

     PERMISSION NOT GRANTED FOR USE OF THIS APPLICATION.

-    THIS APPLICATION IS SPECIFIC AND PRIVY TO CLIENT USE ONLY.
+    THIS APPLICATION IS SPECIFIC TO CLIENT USE ONLY.